felli-modding-studio/VallKarri/README.md

 There are over 120 new jokers, all as unique as possible!

 ### Consumables
-5 new types of consumables: planetoids, superplanets, cataclysm, aesthetic, and tauic spectral cards!
+4 new types of consumables: planetoids, superplanets, cataclysm, and aesthetic cards!

 Planetoids are simply better variants of planet cards, and superplanets are extremely powerful, but very rare planet cards.